Alluxio/alluxio/docs/en/Running-Alluxio-on-a-Cluster.md

 (e.g. core-site.xml for Hadoop MapReduce) or use the Alluxio URI directly.

 If the client side Zookeeper configuration is properly set, users can use 'alluxio:///path' to connect to the cluster.
-Any host provided in the URL is ignored; `alluxio.zookeeper.address` is used instead for finding the Alluxio leader master.
+`alluxio.zookeeper.address` is used for finding the Alluxio leader master.

 ```
 hadoop fs -ls alluxio:///directory